Skip to main content

 Test the whole flow on Base Sepolia.

-Specifically, exercise three scenarios: a happy-path payment that confirms, a payment that expires unpaid (verify your payment.failed handler fires), and a webhook retry (force a 500 from your handler the first time, return 200 the second time, and confirm your idempotency works).
+Exercise three scenarios: a happy-path payment that fires payment.received, a missed delivery (point the webhook at a dead URL, then reconcile by fetching the transaction with transactions.get), and a webhook retry (return a 500 the first time, 200 the second, and confirm your handler is idempotent).
 When all three pass on test, swap the key and ship.

 COMMON PITFALLS